 It is a great plant to grow but is not without its challenges.
 Learning how to keep the roots in the container is usually solved by fine mesh wire over the drain holes.
 And, of course, start with a big container so you won’t have to repot for a while.
 The container may be buried in the ground to give the appearance that Chinese lanterns are growing in a bed.

 Watch this plant regularly for pests and disease and be prepared with neem oil or insecticidal soap.
 It is bothered by a number of destructive beetles.
-Fungal and bacterial disease are often a problem for potted Chinese lanterns.
-Plant so there is airflow between the plants to help avoid such issues.
+Fungal and bacterial diseases are often a problem for potted Chinese lanterns.
+Plant so there is air flow between the plants to help avoid such issues.
 Don’t overwater this container plant.
 Let the top inch (2.5 cm.) of soil dry before watering again.

 Prune out dead or dying foliage.
 Also, as previously mentioned, root pruning can help control overzealous root growth while reducing the need to continually repot.
 Clean pruners between cuts to avoid spreading disease.
 Divide container-grown Chinese lanterns in spring.
 Protect containers during winter so the plants will return once outdoor temps begin to warm back up.

 Harvest the lanterns by cutting the stalk at the ground.
 Bundle a few together and hang upside down to dry in a dark, dry spot.
 Place something below them to catch dropping seeds.
 Seeds may be replanted in containers for another crop.